FINT: Field-aware INTeraction Neural Network For CTR Prediction: EXPERIMENTS

 \subsection{Performance Evaluation}

-We show the performance of all models on CTR prediction with Table~\ref{tab.result}.
 As can be observed from Table~\ref{tab.result}: the proposed FINT model can provide better performance compared to other models on Criteo, KDD2012, and Avazu on both metrics.
 The FINT obtains different improvements on three datasets.
 For example, on the Criteo dataset, FINT surpasses the previous best model (PNN) over 0.08\% point on AUC, which is already a considerable improvement in the CTR task.
 On the Avazu dataset, the FINT achieves a comparable AUC with XDeepFM, only superior with 0.01\% point.
-On the other hand, it wins XDeepFM on the Logloss metric.
+On the other hand, it outperforms XDeepFM on the Logloss metric.
 The improvement on the KDD2012 dataset is similar to the one of Criteo.
-Overall, these results illustrate the effectiveness of the FINT for the CTR task.
-FINT employs the deep FC layers, to capture the complex implicit information and improve the performance.
-We leave the exploration towards proper feature representation and parameterization scheme for future work.